 The simplicity rule forces us to focus on the main point of the idea.
-This is important because if everything is important , than nothing important.
+This is important because if everything is important, then nothing important.
 A message must be effectively reduced to its essence and it cannot be lost on what is secondary.

-Although it is often be necessary to convey abstract concepts, concretizing them in simple examples has usually a greater chance of success.
-A good example are proverbs like “Better a bird in the hand that two in the bush”, giving the listener the chance to find the abstract message conveyed by the concrete example.
+Although it is often necessary to convey abstract concepts, concretizing them in simple examples has usually a greater chance of success.
+A good example is a proverb like “Better a bird in the hand than two in the bush”, giving the listener the chance to find the abstract message conveyed by the concrete example.

-The major obstacle in designing a winning message is the so called “Knowledge Curse“.
-If the message of President Kennedy was announced by an space scientist he would probably say: “We think that, within a period of 9 years, we will be able to develop the technology needed to build a rocket weighting about 6 billion pounds that can reach the speed of 11 km per second, the escape speed of the planet Earth, which can carry a passenger compartment with the capacity to sustain human life in space and with a lunar landing vehicle, with enough fuel to return back to Earth.”
+The major obstacle in designing a winning message is the so-called “Knowledge Curse“.
+If the message of President Kennedy was announced by a space scientist he would probably say: “We think that, within a period of 9 years, we will be able to develop the technology needed to build a rocket weighing about 6 billion pounds that can reach the speed of 11 km per second, the escape speed of the planet Earth, which can carry a passenger compartment with the capacity to sustain human life in space and with a lunar landing vehicle, with enough fuel to return back to Earth.”